elfrances/wahoo-fitness-tnp/README.md

 # Protocol Overview

 At a high level, DIRCON is simply "BLE over TCP/IP".
-That is, the Bluetooth Low Energy (BLE) messages normally exchanged between the virtual cycling app (the BLE client) and the smart trainer (the BLE server) are instead encapsulated and transmitted using a TCP connection over wired Ethernet or WiFi.
+That is, the Bluetooth Low Energy (BLE) messages normally exchanged between the virtual training app (the BLE client) and the smart trainer (the BLE server) are instead encapsulated and transmitted using a TCP connection over wired Ethernet or WiFi.
 That's it.

 ## Service Advertisement

-DIRCON uses Multicast DNS (mDNS) to advertise the "wahoo-fitness-tnp" (WFTNP) on the local network, so that a DIRCON-compatible virtual cycling app (such as FulGaz or Zwift) can find it.
+DIRCON uses Multicast DNS (mDNS) to advertise the "wahoo-fitness-tnp" (WFTNP) on the local network, so that a DIRCON-compatible virtual training app (such as FulGaz or Zwift) can find it.

 The screenshot below shows the macOS mDNS browser app "Discovery" having discovered three WFTNP devices on the local network.
 In this case, the "KICKR CB7D" was a Wahoo KICKR V5 bike trainer connected to the home network using the DIRCON dongle.